craftercms/docs/source/site-administrators/engine/engine-headers-based-authentication.rst

 * **name**: The name of the attribute in the header.
 The ``APP_`` prefix shown above is just an example and could be anything.
 * **field**: The name of the attribute in the authentication object.

+To get the value of the attribute passed in the header, use the following ``authToken.principal.attribute.FIELD_NAME``, where ``FIELD_NAME`` is the name of the attribute in the authentication object

 -------
 Example
 -------